metrics-js/guard/README.md

 ### .getLabels(name)

-Get a list off all the different label values on a metrics which has been registered by the guard.
+Get a list off all the different labels on a metrics which has been registered by the guard.

 ```js